yujiro-miyabayashi/GetTexturePixel/README.md

 # GetTexturePixel

-* make RenderTarget and Create
+* make RenderTarget and Create Material.
-* change MAterial type to UserInterface.
+* change Material type to UserInterface.
 * make RenderTarget and set image resolution to it.